Judy Gold

-Judy Gold (born November 15, 1962) is an American stand-up comedian, actress, podcaster, television writer, author and producer.
+Judy Gold (born November 15, 1962) is an American stand-up comedian, actor, podcaster, television writer, author, producer, and activist.
 She won two Daytime Emmy Awards for her work as a writer and producer on The Rosie O'Donnell Show.
+Gold hosts the podcast It's Judy's Show with Judy Gold.
+Her collection of essays, "Yes I Can Say That: When They Come for the Comedians, We Are All in Trouble," was published in 2020.
+In 2023, she turned her book into a solo show, "Yes, I Can Say That!" directed by BD Wong.